Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Ivection resonances

-The inclination kicks are resonant (i.e. the kicks are in the same direction in the frame co-precessing with the planet) {\it iff} the orbital period of the binary is an integer multiple of the period of nodal precession.
+The inclination kicks are resonant (i.e. the kicks are in the same direction in the frame co-precessing with the planet) {\it iff} the orbital period of the binary is close to an integer multiple of the period of nodal precession.
 We call this resonance eccentric ivection resonance (or eccentric first-order ivection resonance), to distinguish it from the ivection resonances for circular binary that we discussed previously.
-To model the eccentric ivection resonance, we approximate the discrete kicks in inclination by a continuous forcing corresponding to a potential $\propto \cos[-j(\lambda_B-\varpi_B)-(\Omega-\Omega_B)]$ when the system is near the resonance with $\dot\Omega\approx -jn_B$ for some positive integer $j$.
-The derivation of this potential is given in Appendix \ref{a:ecc}.
-This potential is similar to the resonant perturbation potential of a (circular) first-order ivection resonance.

-The eccentricity of the planet is also kicked during periastron passage, but the change in eccentricity is smaller than the change in inclination by a factor of $a_i/D$ \citep{KobayashiIda01}.
-We can ignore the eccentricity kicks as long as the apsidal precession frequency is not commensurate with the binary orbital frequency (i.e., the system is far from an ``eccentric evection resonance").
+{To derive the resonant term in the secular binary perturbation potential, we Fourier expand $\langle \Phi_{iB}\rangle$ with respect to the binary mean anomaly and compute the Fourier amplitudes in the limit of small $(1-e_B)$.
+When the binary orbital period is $\approx j$ times the planet precession period (with $j$ being a positive integer), the resonant term $\langle \Phi_{iB}\rangle$ is given by} \eq{ \langle \Phi_{iB}\rangle_{\rm res} \approx -\frac{3}{16\sqrt{2}}\frac{GM_Bm_ia_i^2}{a_B^3(1-e_B)^{3/2}}\sin(2I_B)\sin I_i \cos[-j(\lambda_B-\varpi_B)-(\Omega_i-\Omega_B)]. } {The above expression is a good approximation when $j\ll (1-e_B)^{-3/2}$.
+The full derivation of this resonant potential is given in Appendix \ref{a:eccentric}.
+The same result can also be obtained intuitively by approximating the the discrete kicks in inclination with a continuous forcing corresponding to a potential $\propto \cos[-j(\lambda_B-\varpi_B)-(\Omega_i-\Omega_B)]$.} The resonant potential of an eccentric ivection resonance is similar to that of a (circular) first-order ivection resonance.